 National Midwifery Institute is a direct-entry midwifery program.

 National Midwifery Institute is a direct-entry midwifery program, accredited by Midwifery Education Accreditation Council (MEAC).
-MEAC is a non-profit accrediting body approved by the US Secretary of Education as a nationally-recognized accrediting agency for direct-entry midwifery education programs.
+MEAC is a non-profit accrediting body approved by the US Department of Education as a nationally-recognized accrediting agency for direct-entry midwifery education programs.

 National Midwifery Institute is not a nurse-midwifery program.